 20 Healthy Resolutions OTHER Than “Lose Weight”

-The new year is mercifully upon us, which means it’s time to start thinking about how we want to improve ourselves for this next lap around the sun.
+The New Year is mercifully upon us (though, come to think of it, we’ve been saying that the last three years), which means it’s time to start thinking about how we want to improve ourselves for this next lap around the sun.

 If weight loss is one of your goals for the new year, you’re not alone — in surveys, it usually ranks as the most popular resolution.